-The output from either comparator, C1 or C2, can be synchronized with Timer1 by setting the CxSYNC bit of the CMxCON0 register.
+The output from comparator C1 can be synchronized with Timer1 by setting the C1SYNC bit of the CM1CON0 register.

 Once enabled, the comparator output is latched on the falling edge of the Timer1 source clock.
 If a prescaler is used with Timer1, the comparator output is latched after the prescaling function.
 To prevent a race condition, the comparator output is latched on the falling edge of the Timer1 clock source and Timer1 increments on the rising edge of its clock source.
-See the Comparator Block Diagrams (Figures 19-2 and 19-3) and the Timer1 Block Diagram (Figure 21-1) for more information.
+See the Comparator Block Diagram (Figure 19-2) and the Timer1 Block Diagram (Figure 21-1) for more information.